thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 id # Print real and effective user and group IDs
 ```

-Some Linux were affected by a bug that when the User ID was superior to INT_MAX, you could escalate privileges,
+Some Linux were affected by a bug that when the User ID was superior to INT_MAX, you could escalate privileges.

 ```bash
 systemd-run -t /bin/bash